mikelove/closer_look_null/closer_look_null.md

 this analysis also did not apparently control for batch effects.

-My point is that (1) the sum is not a good summary statistic for these kinds of analyses, and plots which show the ful range of the results are far better at revealing the performance of methods here;
+My point is that (1) the sum is not a good summary statistic for these kinds of analyses, and plots which show the full range of the results are far better at revealing the performance of methods here;
 and (2) that experimental batch should taken into consideration when one is trying to use real data to model a null hypothesis situation.